 A surprise delivery

-It is often written that being vegan means that we stop considering the lives as bodies of others as being for our use.
+It is often written that being vegan means that we stop considering the lives and bodies of others as being for our use.
 Specifically, we do not see other individuals as ‘food’, but to get a real sense of what this means, I find an analogy helps cut through to the heart of the matter.

 Imagine that by mistake, a delivery driver leaves a package on your doorstep from an ‘exotic meats supplier’, who can’t be contacted to re-deliver to whoever ordered it.
 Closer examination of the package reveals the slaughtered and shrink-wrapped corpse of a *dog who, in life, would have looked exactly like the furry four-legged sweetheart who shares your home and your bed.
 Picture the scene.
 What thoughts that would go through your mind?

 Would your first thought be about how the meat was going to go to ‘waste’?
 Would you decide that as this dog was ‘bred for eating‘, it would be only ‘respectful’ to find someone with the appropriate dietary preferences to pass the body on to?
 Or would you feel sick and shocked and traumatised?
 Be honest now; no one will know what you’re thinking here but your own conscience.

 I admit that I’d be traumatised, but then I frequently experience that emotional response in the mortuary aisles of the supermarket.
 My instinct would be to cremate or to bury the tragic remains; and for my soul to apologise profoundly for whatever torment had been endured.
 I would be swamped with grief and shame for my species, but the word ‘waste’ would never enter my head – not even fleetingly.
 I suspect that many readers would share this same revulsion.
 Very few would be agonising about how awful it would be for ‘meat’ to be ‘wasted’.